Vivekjaiswal43348/Express_WsCubeTech/readme.md

     another tool can be used for the same purpose is Postman

 ## GET vs POST HTTP methods
-GET: Open API can be accessible by any one
+GET API: Open API can be accessible by any one
-POST: a secure API call and also mostly used to send a JSON data to BE server.
+POST API: a secure API call and also mostly used to send a JSON data to BE server.

 ## How many ways can we send data from FE to BE?
 There are three ways: